prakashrx/note-ninja/README.md

 # Note Ninja
-Note Ninja is a simple note-taking desktop app created with Rust and Svelte.
-It is designed to be an alternative to Google Keep and was developed as part of an educational training exercise.
+Note Ninja is a Rust and Svelte-based desktop app that serves as an alternative to Google Keep.
+The app was created with the goal of improving Rust and Svelte knowledge through the implementation of a real-world application.

 ![Screenshot](https://raw.githubusercontent.com/prakashrx/note-ninja/main/screenshots/screenshot.jpg)